pxdeoleo/ObsidianVaultStudy/Dynamics365/Business Central App Developer Associate/2. Best practices/Developer Resources for Business Central.md

 >[!summary]
->Microsoft Learn provides comprehensive learning paths for developers looking to enhance their skills in Microsoft Dynamics 365 Business Central.
+>Microsoft Learn provides comprehensive learning paths for developers looking to enhance their skills in Microsoft Dynamics 365 [[Business Central]].
 These paths cover the fundamentals of development, customization, and the AL programming language, alongside specific guidelines for bringing offerings to market through the Ready to Go program.

 #### Definitions
 - **Learning Paths**: Structured educational courses designed to teach specific skills or knowledge in a systematic way.